arungudelli/angularjswiki/content/en/angular/how-to-get-current-route-in-angular/index.md

 You might get current route by accessing `router.url` as well.

-But If you are navigating the routes with Hash strategy, the `router.url` is always return "/".
+But If you are navigating the routes with Hash location strategy, the `router.url` is always return "/".

-So its advisable to listen for `NavigationEnd` event of router to get the current route url in Angular.
+So it's advisable to listen for `NavigationEnd` event of router to get the current route url in Angular.

 {{< figure src="NavigationEndEvent.PNG" title="NavigationEndEvent" alt="NavigationEndEvent">}}